Stanford Bio-X logo.

 Charged with making recommendations regarding the scientific direction of Bio-X as well as reviewing fellowship applications, the 33 members of the committee come from 20 different departments.
-Carla Shatz is the Chair of the Scientific Leadership Council.
+Ellen Kuhl is the Chair of the Scientific Leadership Council.

 Headshot photo of Dr. Ellen Kuhl, Professor of Mechanical Engineering at Stanford.

-Ellen Kuhl - Walter B. Reinhold Professor in the School of Engineering, Robert Bosch Chair of Mechanical Engineering, Professor of Mechanical Engineering and (by courtesy) of Bioengineering
+Ellen Kuhl - Catherine Holman Johnson Director of Stanford Bio-X, Walter B Reinhold Professor in the School of Engineering, Professor of Mechanical Engineering and, by courtesy, of Bioengineering

-Bio-X Affiliated Faculty, Seed Grant Committee Member, Scientific Leadership Council Member
+Executive Committee Member, Seed Grant Committee Member, Scientific Leadership Council Chair, Clark Center Faculty, Clark Center Working Group Member

 Dr. Ellen Kuhl's area of professional expertise is living matter physics, the creation of theoretical and computational models to predict the acute and chronic response of living structures to environmental changes during development and disease progression.